shikhir-arora/karma-simple/README.md

 ### License

-This project is under [The Unlicense](https://cdn.jsdelivr.net/gh/shikhir-arora/karma-simple@2.0.1/LICENSE) and we give full freedom to anyone who wishes to use this little bot!
+This project is freely distributed under [The Creative Commons CC0 1.0 Universal](https://tldrlegal.com/license/creative-commons-cc0-1.0-universal) and we give full freedom to anyone who wishes to use this little bot!
 You are not obligated to link back to this repo in any way.
+This is a stronger worded, arguably more open than The Unlicense and this project has no restrictions (and no liability from myself) - this has not changed.

 [![Discord Bots](https://discordbots.org/api/widget/255110583072980992.svg)](https://discordbots.org/bot/255110583072980992)